tayganr/azure-ai-agent-lab/tutorials/03-bing-search.md

 Congratulations!
 You've successfully integrated Bing Search capabilities into your Azure AI agent.
 This enhancement allows your agent to provide up-to-date responses based on real-world information.

-Proceed to the next tutorial in the series to learn how to enhance your agent with multiple tools: [Tutorial 04: Enhancing Interactivity: Implementing the Code Interpreter Tool](04-code-interpreter.md).
+Proceed to the next tutorial in the series to learn how to enhance your agent with multiple tools: [Tutorial 04: Implementing the Code Interpreter Tool](04-code-interpreter.md).